java-tools/awe/wiki/rest-api.md

 {
   "code" : 0,
   "type" : "ok",
-  "description" : "The selected maintain operation has been succesfully performed" }
+  "description" : "The selected maintain operation has been successfully performed" }
 ```